 Academy Entrance Requirements

 The Kenneth C. Thompson Institute of Public Safety provides recruit programs in various formats, designed to prepare students to meet requirements of the Criminal Justice Standards and Training Commission (CJSTC).
 Upon successful completion of an academy, students apply to take the State Officers Certification Exam (SOCE).
-A successful completion of the state exam allows the graduates to be eligible for employment as a Police Officer, Deputy Sheriff, Corrections Officer, or Correctional Probation Officer in the State of Florida.
+Successful completion of the state exam allows the graduates to be eligible for employment as a Police Officer, Deputy Sheriff, Corrections Officer, or Correctional Probation Officer in the State of Florida.
 Standards for each program of study are set by the Criminal Justice Standards and Training Commission (CJSTC), staff from the Florida Department of Law Enforcement (FDLE), Florida Department of Education (FDOE) and state law.
-The PSC Institute of Public Safety exceeds those minimums in all areas of training.
+The Polk State College Institute of Public Safety exceeds those minimums in all areas of training.